gonzccode/api-restaurant/README.md

 2. Clone the project using https or ssh.
 3. Once cloned, open the project in your code editor (PyCharm).
 4. Inside the editor, open the terminal.
 5. Check the python version.
+(Install Pyenv)
     ```
     python --version
     ```